Taxes, Agencies, and Jurisdictions

 }

 See the Agency object for the full field reference.
-As described above, agencies are referenced from the resources where employers transact with them — filings today, remittances and notices in the future.
+As described above, agencies are referenced from the resources where employers transact with them.

 Listing agencies